Film & Digital Arts

 Given the global nature of moving images, we also offer students an outlook that is international as well as interdisciplinary.
 To learn about world cinema is to explore diverse cultures.
 Our curriculum includes courses devoted to various national and regional cinemas.
 Students interested in Exilic, Postcolonial, or “Third World” studies, for instance, will find a number of courses to serve their needs.
 With such coursework, our department seeks to collaborate with a variety of academic departments such as Spanish and Portuguese and American Studies, where transcultural work is similarly promoted.

 To schedule an appointment with an Advisor, use LoboAchieve to find walk-in hours

-“Learning to watch and make movies in UNM’s Media Arts program was like relearning my first language: as the program introduced me to cinema as a form of art, so did my realization of the profound effects it has had on my life and in the world all around me.”
+“Learning to watch and make movies in UNM’s Film and Digital Arts program was like relearning my first language: as the program introduced me to cinema as a form of art, so did my realization of the profound effects it has had on my life and in the world all around me.”

 Media Arts Graduate

 - All students must be admitted to the University, whether as an incoming freshman, transfer student, or non-degree student.
 Apply online through the Admissions Department at UNM.

 - You must also apply to the College of Fine Arts as a pre-major or a major.

 - In addition IFDM majors must apply to become a major.
 There is no separate application for Media Arts majors.